 5 facts about the Kennedy half dollar

-Fifty years ago today, President John F. Kennedy was assassinated in Dallas, Texas.
-Soon after, the president was memorialized in many ways, including through currency.
+Soon after President John F. Kennedy was assassinated in Dallas, Texas, the president was memorialized in many ways, including through currency.
 Robyn Einhorn, a specialist in the museum's National Numismatic Collection, investigates the Kennedy half dollar.

 - A coin representing Kennedy was conceived the very day of his assassination.
 Within hours of the assassination, Director of the Mint Eva Adams spoke with Chief Engraver Gilroy Roberts about depicting Kennedy on a coin.
 First Lady Jacqueline Kennedy selected the half dollar for the coin's denomination.